ryjen/prep-cli/README.md

 Any other **output** by the plugin is forwarded to prep's output when in **verbose mode**.

-## Current default plugins:

-- **archive**: a resolver plugin that downloads and extracts different archived formats
-- **autotools**: a build plugin that uses a configure script to generate makefiles. requires a configure script
-- **cmake**: a build plugin that uses cmake to generate makefiles
-- **git**: a resolver plugin that clones a git repository
-- **homebrew**: a resolver plugin that installs packages using homebrew on OSX
-- **make**: a build plugin that executes make on a makefile.  requires install param
-- **apt**: a resolver plugin that installs packages using apt on debian/ubuntu

 ## Plugin manifest:

 Plugins should contain a **manifest.json** to describe the type of plugin and how to run.